VildeBruhn/vildebruhn.github.io/day1/univar.md

 When the variance is zero, there are no true fluctuations around the optimum (except those explained by sampling error alone), and the model collapses to strict stasis with only one parameter ($\theta$; [Hunt et al. 2015](https://www.pnas.org/doi/abs/10.1073/pnas.1403662111)).

+The stasis model can be fitted using the `paleoTS::opt.joint.Stasis` function, and strict stasis using the `paleoTS::opt.joint.StrictStasis` function.

 ## Unbiased random walk and general random walk